WICG/declarative-partial-updates/snap-to-activate-explainer.md

 We'd like to make it easier and more reliable for developers to build user experiences where navigation can be done by moving parts of the UI in a way that can correspond to scrolling and then scroll snapping.
-This navigation should be able to change the URL, so that the resulting state can be linked to and shared.
+This navigation should, in some cases, be able to change the URL, so that the resulting state can be linked to and shared.

 ## Use cases